lundal/carp-vhdl/README.md

 ## Cellular Automata Research Platform - VHDL

-My work on the Cellular Automata Reasearch Platform at the Norwegian University of Science and Technology
+This repository contains the hardware design for my work on the Cellular Automata Reasearch Platform at the Norwegian University of Science and Technology